Emm-mnatz/DATATHON_TEAM_1/code/Cox-regression-with-time-varying-covariates.md

 2023-05-25

-In this markdown, we’ll demonstrate how to clean the data for a Cox regression with time-varying covariates.
+In this markdown, we’ll demonstrate how to clean the data for a Cox regression with time-varying covarites.
 The data cleaning is arguably the most difficult part of the the analysis and we’ll make plenty use of `data.table`’s convenient group-wise operations!
 We’ll also demonstrate the process of fitting the Cox regression model and checking if the